Hold-Krykke-BA/Test/Assignment2/README.md

 What are their differences?
 - Mockito is licensed under the MIT license, EasyMock under the Apache License.
 - Mockito is from ~2007, EasyMock from 2001.
-- Mockito follows Given/When/Then, EasyMock follows Given/Expect/When/Then.
+- Mockito follows Given/When/Then, EasyMock follows Given/Expect/When.
+  - This is apparant in EasyMock code where you have to call `Replay()` after `Expect()`.
+  - This is far from Arrange/Act/Assert of JUnit (and the likes).
+- Mockito has Hamcrest support out-of-the-box for easy integration with existing codebase.
+- If a method of a mocked class has unmocked return data, Mockito handles it by returning clean data (i.e., an empty list).
+EasyMock instead fails the test as it deems the mock incomplete due to missing data, e.g. a stub.

 Which one would you prefer, if any, and why?
 - Mockito due to its larger usebase.
 At a glance its API looks cleaner and easier to use.
 It seems to be hailed as the superior option.
+PowerMock has [a Mockito extension](https://github.com/powermock/powermock/wiki/Mockito) to combine their powers.

 _Honorable mention: [PowerMock](https://github.com/powermock/powermock) - the framework that allows you to unit test code normally regarded as untestable._

 ## Sources
 - https://junit.org/junit5/docs/current/user-guide/#writing-tests-annotations